 - [[Insert the undisputed facts]].

-- [[Insert the reason why the undispute facts are insufficient to prove one or more elements of the offense]].
+[[Insert the reason why the undisputed facts are insufficient to prove one or more elements of the offense]].

-- Furthermore, “[T]purpose of a motion to dismiss is to allow a pretrial determination of the law of the case when the facts are not in dispute”.
+Furthermore, “[T]he purpose of a motion to dismiss is to allow a pretrial determination of the law of the case when the facts are not in dispute”.
 State v.
 Pasko, 815 So.
 2d 680, 681 (Fla.
 2nd DCA 2002).

-WHEREFORE, based upon the foregoing, the Defendant respectfully requests that this Court will enter an order dismissing the criminal charges pending against the Defendant in this cause.
+WHEREFORE, based upon the foregoing, Defendant respectfully requests that this Court will enter an order dismissing the criminal charges pending against Defendant in this cause.